googlecreativelab/balloon-pop/ReadMe.md

 #### Install Firebase

-Import the following plugins - using `Assets > Import Package > Custom Package` menu item - from the [Firebase Unity SDK][https://firebase.google.com/docs/unity/setup]:
+Import the following plugins - using `Assets > Import Package > Custom Package` menu item - from the [Firebase Unity SDK](https://firebase.google.com/docs/unity/setup):

 ##### IMPORTANT
-When importing both packages, make sure the 'ExternalDependencyManager' folder is unchecked.
+After importing the Firebase packages you may run into a compatibility issues with the ExternalDependencyManager (EDM) that ships with both Firebase and and ARCore Extensions.
+We recommend using whichever version is newer.

+If ARCore Extensions has a newer EDM you may uncheck the 'ExternalDependencyManager" when  importing these packages:

 * FirebaseAuth.unitypackage
 * FirebaseFirestore.unitypackage

+If Firebase is using a newer EDM we suggest installing the lite version of ARCore Extensions per the instructions [here](https://developers.google.com/ar/develop/unity-arf/getting-started-extensions#without-edm4u).

 #### Create a Firebase API Key